YOEL311/whatsapp-join-to-full-group-chrome-extension/README.md

 ```

 ## Article
-If you need a thorough explanation about the project you can visit and review [this article](https://medium.com/@akashpawara/how-to-build-a-chrome-extension-to-spam-on-whatsapp-using-vanilla-javascript-1c00faa6a2f7).
+If you need a thorough explanation about the project you can visit and review [this article]

 ## Technical Support or Questions